junlabucsd/agarpad_processing/README.md

     `-- params.yml
 ```

+The directory `code/` should point to the root of the APP repository.
 Note that help on the arguments of a particular script can always be obtained using the `-h` option:
 ```
 python script.py -h
 ```